 Following either the RFIQ/RFP or unsolicited proposal processes described above, Metro may decide to enter into an Exclusive Negotiation Agreement and Planning Document (ENA) with a developer.
-Metro will negotiate and execute an ENA with the developer upon approval of a recommended developer and authorization by the Board, (unless the Board has delegated such authority to staff as was done for 10K Sites subject to the JD Developer Bench approved by the Board in March 2024).
+Before recommending the selected developer's proposal to the Board, Metro will negotiate an (ENA with the developer.
+Upon approval of a recommended developer and authorization by the Board, Metro will execute the ENA with the developer.